 My family and I love pierogis, so we stopped at a restaurant which had a huge selection of them.
 We ended up eating spinach and cheese pierogis and then blueberry pierogis for lunch.
 They were delicious!
 And the restaurant that we were at had the menu translated adorably into English, complete with a pierogi poem.

+A definite highlight of my time in Warsaw was my stop in A. Blikle, which was Charles de Gaulle's favorite bakery and coffee shop.
+They are known for their rose donuts, seen above.
+The donuts were sooooo good.
 The Memorial to the Warsaw Uprising, above, is definitely something to see on a trip to Warsaw.
 It is very powerful and the figures are larger than life.

 We also visited the tomb of the Unknown Soldier and watched the changing of the guard, which happens every hour on the hour.